danielgerlag/conductor/docs/samples/lambda.md

 ## Using lambdas in your workflow

+Coductor also allows you to define lambda's or scripts that can be used within your workflows.
+Currently, the only supported language is Python.
+More languages will be implemented in the future.

 The following call creates a lambda function called `add`, which is a Python script that sets c to a + b
 ```